 The Centers for Disease Control and Prevention (CDC) has laid out clearly exactly what you need in order to be able to board your flight back to the U.S.

 - All travelers 2 years and older need a negative COVID-19 test to board their flight to the U.S. – regardless of their vaccination status.

-- The test must be performed no more than three days (not 72 hours) before the flight departs for the U.S. So if you’re flying to the U.S. on a Saturday, a test taken anytime on Wednesday or after will qualify.
+- The test must be performed no more than one calendar day (not 24 hours) before the flight departs for the U.S. So if you're flying to the U.S. on a Saturday evening, a test taken anytime on Friday will qualify.

 - Tests must be either a nucleic acid amplification test (NAAT) such as a PCR or LAMP or an antigen test, including rapid antigen tests.

 - Test results must show the type of test performed, the name of the entity performing the test, the date the specimen was collected, your name and identification, and a negative result.

 - Results can be in paper or digital format.

 - If you’ve had COVID-19, you can bypass this testing requirement.
 But you must show a positive test result no more than 90 days old plus a signed letter from a health care provider showing you’ve been cleared to travel.